01 January - 31 December

 Flemish Masters in Situ

-Tourism Turnhout :info guided visits
+Visit Turnhout : info guided visits

 Gaudioso organises concert masses, aperitif concerts and summer concerts in the church.